kullaisec/BitHog/README.md

 ```
 When prompted:

-	1. Enter your Bitbucket workspace (e.g., secasure or kullaisec).
+	1. Enter your Bitbucket workspace (e.g., getsentry or kullaisec).

 	2. The script will authenticate using the built-in OAuth keys.